IBM/ibm-z-elliptic-curve-cryptography/rsa-lab.md

 ## Signing a pdf file with RSA

 Now, we have enough crypto materials.
 Let's reuse generated private keys to test how long it takes to **perform 100x digital signatures** of a 3MB pdf file with various RSA key size.

-Please, issue the following command:
+Please, issue the following command (to abort the sequence press Ctrl+C if it takes too long with RSA-15360, that is normal):
 ```
 ./signPDFwithRSA.sh